Stay informed with the LNN Daily Newsletter

 The government will only be able to intervene if a bylaw exceeds the scope or authority granted to a municipality by the MGA, is contrary to provincial policy or contravenes Canada’s constitution.

-The new rules will allow municipalities to require criminal record checks for candidates, require mandatory orientation training and grant elected officials the ability to recuse themselves for real or perceived conflicts of interest.
+The new rules will also allow municipalities to require criminal record checks for candidates, require mandatory orientation training and grant elected officials the ability to recuse themselves for real or perceived conflicts of interest.

 Bill 20 passed debate in the legislature earlier this year and comes into effect with the new changes on Oct.
 31.

-“”Our intent with introducing Bill 20 in the spring and now with the regulations that I am announcing today has been the same from the very beginning: to increase accountability, transparency and public trust in local elections,” McIver said.
+“Our intent with introducing Bill 20 in the spring and now with the regulations that I am announcing today has been the same from the very beginning: to increase accountability, transparency and public trust in local elections,” McIver said.

 “I know these are things that matter to voters in all municipalities in Alberta.”